oneconvergence/dkube-examples-internal/tf/classification/resnet/catsdogs/README.md

 4. Select Versioning as DVS
 5. Select Dataset store as default
 6. Select Dataset Source as Git
-7. Paste link https://github.com/oneconvergence/dkube-examples/tree/2.1.5/tf/classification/resnet/catsdogs/classifier/data in the URL text box
+7. Paste link https://github.com/oneconvergence/dkube-examples/tree/master/tf/classification/resnet/catsdogs/classifier/data in the URL text box
 8. Enter branch name or version  in Branch text-box
-9. Click the Add Dataset button..
+9. Click the Add Dataset button.
 10. Dataset will be created and imported in Dkube.
 Progress of import can be seen.
 11. Please wait till status turns to ready.